TaitoUnited/wordpress-template/DEVELOPMENT.md

 ## Local development

 > You can use either local or staging database for development by modifying `docker-compose.yaml`.
-If you use staging database for development, you must enable one of the media storage plugins (see [server environments](#server-environments) chapter).
+If you use staging database for development, you must enable one of the media storage plugins (see [configuring file persistence](CONFIGURATION.md#configuring-file-persistence-for-media-etc)).
 See [deployment](#deployment) chapter for instructions on copying data from one environment to another.

 Create local environment by installing some libraries and generating secrets (add `--clean` to recreate clean environment):